StephanMusgrave/CV/README.md

 Final project at Makers Academy:  A Ruby on Rails app developed by a team in 2 weeks.  unipop is a website and mobile app that enables students to buy and sell things speedily.
 Unipop  is designed for a closed community such as a  university.
 Unipop is optimized for iPhone 5 and supports other mobile devices.
 See the code here: [code for unipop]| A Ruby on Rails Instagram clone focused on posting images with tags and geolocation.
 See the code here: [code for instamaker] | Week 3 assignment at Makers Academy: A test driven OOP Ruby model of airports and control of plane movements using RSpec.
 See the code here: [code for Airport]

 ## Software development skills
-### [Makers Academy]: 12 weeks intensive web development bootcamp: March - June 2014
-Learned coding techniques and best practices from world class developers, project-based test-driven development and pair programming.
 - Ruby
 - Ruby on Rails
 - Sinatra
 - Test driven development:
     - Unit testing with RSpec
-    - Feature testing with Cucumber and Capybara
+    - Feature testing with Cucumber/Lettuce and Capybara
-    - FactoryGirl for setting up test objects
-    - Capybara to simulate website features
 - Object­ oriented principles and design
-- Pair programming
 - Agile values, principles and practices
-- PostgreSQL database
+- PostgreSQLand MySQL databases
 - JavaScript, jQuery and AJAX
 - JSON and jBuilder
 - HTML5 and Embedded Ruby templating system